 Field-hunting tip

-Look in oxidized zones of sulfide ore deposits country — that is the host setting where zincocopiapite typically forms.
+Look in oxidized zones of sulfide ore deposits country, the host setting where zincocopiapite typically forms.
 If you start seeing copiapite, jarosite, melanterite in float, you are in the right ground.
 Field specimens usually show a platy crystals, granular crusts, powdery efflorescence habit, so train your eye for that shape before scanning the outcrop.